openstack/i18n/doc/source/reviewing-translation-import.rst

 * The proposal bot also removes files, it removes files that have very few translations in them.
 Note that no translations will be lost, they are still in the translation server.

+  Also, release notes translations are only needed on master since release notes are published only from master, the translations get removed on stable branches.
 * Most teams have single approval for translation imports instead of two core reviewers.